iSAI552/Python_Projects/README.md

 # pythonGames
 This Repository contains simple games which are build using python.
-These games are build using various GUI python libraries like turtle, trinet, etc.
+These games are build using various GUI python libraries like turtle, trinket, etc.